 EcoVillage Ithaca is on the left/west side of the lake.

-The internship program is designed for young adults, ages 17-25, who have at least finished high school or a GED or equivalent diploma and are curious to learn more about life at an ecovillage.
+The internship program is designed for younger and older adults, ages 17 and up, who have at least finished high school or a GED or equivalent diploma and are curious to learn more about life at an ecovillage.
 We are seeking a diverse group of individuals in terms of culture, gender identification, race, ethnicity, economic background and ability.
 The ideal candidate will have a curious mind and an open heart and will be willing to engage with others in a respectful and courteous manner.
 S/he will be passionate about the need for real and sustained change in the world that involves exploring methods of living that are inclusive of all peoples and beneficial for our planet and will need to manage their time with a moderate degree of independence.